-- Cinnamon — regulates the blood, improves circulation, digestion support.
+- Cinnamon Sticks— regulates the blood, improves circulation, digestion support.

 - Fenugreek seeds — a proven galactagogue

-- Turmeric — reduces inflammation, builds immunity, reduces gas, supports good gut bacteria, stabilizes blood sugars.
+- Turmeric Powder — reduces inflammation, builds immunity, reduces gas, supports good gut bacteria, stabilizes blood sugars.

-- Black pepper — kindles digestive fires, supports digestion.
+- Black peppercorns — kindles digestive fires, supports digestion.

 - Saffron — blood cleanser and nerve tonic